TAP-GGC/Pixel8/README.md

 ## :bulb: Project Information
 <!--
-Your Options for target audience:
+Your Options for Target Audience:
   - High School
   - College
   - Middle School
   - K-12
   - Non-Stem
   - Undergraduate
-You can select from a range of audiences or a single auidience.
+You can select from a range of audiences or a single audience.
 Examples:
     Middle School - College
     High School - College
     K-12